GhostFire90/TeachingC/Ideas/Functions.md

 }
 ```

 so what does it mean?
-Similar to [variables](<./Variables.md>)  it starts with a type, then the name of the function, but what's `(void)` mean?
+Similar to [variables](<./Variables.md>)  it starts with a [return](#Return) type, then the name of the function, but what's `(void)` mean?
 So the main function in this context is a special case, but essentially what you put in there follows the same convention as creating a variable, and essentially works like that as well.
 Lets look at a more standard function declaration

 ```c
 int foo(int bar){